snadim02/snadim02.github.io/blog.md

 ---
 layout: home
 title: Home, Refactored
-subtitle: optimizing life with computational thinking
+subtitle: process optimization for every space
 ---

 **The backstory.** Part of what draws me to Computer Science research is my general love of thinking about optimal solutions given a set of